 Although all these efforts for training of disabled soldiers were being made by the Ministry of Pensions, several complaints were made about the delays of the pension issue office, so soon after they reached a resolution of urging local war pensions to be their own pension issuing office for their areas.

 The majority of this information from the newspaper, is coming from the secretary to the Ministry of Pensions, which is a primary source, so it was more reliable and more likely to be true, although she could possibly lie to make the Ministry look better, and say they were doing more than they truly were.

 We know that this article was written on the 19th of January 1918, which makes the end of the war about 10 months away, so these men who were left disabled by the war, being offered training for different jobs, could feel safe relatively soon, but many soldiers suffered from severe trauma after the war ended.

 10th July 2018

 The article is dated October 26th 1918 (page 8).
-Dyer was a soldier and the only son of his two parents, that joined the Lincolnshire Regiment in October 1916 and went to the French Western Front in February 1917.
+Dyer was a soldier and the only son of his two parents, who joined the Lincolnshire Regiment in October 1916 and went to the French Western Front in February 1917.
 He was taken prisoner on the 21st of March 2018 and was wounded and unwell.
 His friends knew about his illness but his death, from a lung disease, was sudden and a shock.
-He wrote a very cheerful letter dated October 11th a few days before his death showing that he didn’t know that he was a few days away from his death.
+He wrote a very cheerful letter dated October 11th, a few days before his death, showing that he didn’t know that he was a few days away from his death.
 His family only found out about his death on October 16th.
 The letter mentioned how nice his funeral was and included a picture of his grave with the words “To our dear comrade from Munster 2 camp with deep sympathy of all the British there.”

 Gazette, 26th October 1918, p.
 7.